 This feature focuses on the teams in the Ohio Valley Conference each week.
 Interviews are conducted during the OVC teleconference.

-Smith was named the OVC specialist of the week.
+Clark was named the OVC co-specialist of the week.

 No. 5 Jacksonville State (1-1)

-Galloway was named the OVC offensive player of the week and newcomer of the week.
+Craig was named the OVC co-offensive player of the week.

 Eastern Kentucky (0-2)